TidalScale/R_benchmark_test/README.md

 The runtests.sh script relies on a CentOS time utility that can be installed with the following command at the Linux shell:

-$ sudo yum install time
-$ sudo yum install htop
+$ sudo yum install time htop -y
-$ sudo yum install R

 ## Downloading the Test Data